confluentinc/ksql/docs/examples.md

   GROUP BY regionid;
 ```

-As you can see we used UCASE and LCASE functions in KSQL to convert the values of gender and
+UCASE and LCASE functions in KSQL are used to convert the values of gender and regionid columns to
-regionid columns to upper and lower case, respectively, so you can match them correctly.
+upper and lower case, so that you can match them correctly.
 KSQL also
  supports LIKE operator for prefix, suffix and substring matching.

 KSQL supports HOPPING windows and SESSION windows too.
 The following query is the same query as above